 You can refer to external files in a Futhark file like this:

 '''

 import "module"

 '''

-The above will include all top-level definitions from module.fut is and make them available in the current Futhark program.
+The above will include all non-local top-level definitions from module.fut is and make them available in the current file (but will not export them).
 The .fut extension is implied.